PlainConcepts/NetCore-Docker-Workshop/src/Docu/2. Docker compose/Add docker compose.md

 ```

 Here we have some tags already seen in the docker-compose file.
 We are adding here some extra tags:
-- environment: under this tag we put the list of environment variables set.
+- environment: under this tag we put the list of environment variables set under a structure of `{key}={value}`.
 - ports:  define the ports to open with a mapping between the Docker host net and the container net.
 For instance for the master service the external port is the 5000 and will connect to the port 80 of the container (internal port).

-Yo can see how we reference the service addresses by the name of the service.
+Yo can see how we reference the addresses by the name of the service.
 In the case of the address for Slave we put http://slave and Docker will manage the names redirecting to the proper IPs and ports.

 3. Start the containers with the modified configuration as before:
 ```